graphcommerce-org/graphcommerce/docs/content/readme.md

 user interface, Hybrid Static Site Generation (SSG) and has the ability to fetch data from multiple sources (composable commerce).
-[Get started](./getting-started/create.md) with GraphCommerce if you're looking for a PWA Studio Magento 2 alternative and would like to start fresh with Magento PWA development.
+[Get started](./getting-started/create.md) with GraphCommerce if you're looking for a PWA Studio Magento 2 alternative and would like to start with Magento PWA development.

 </details>
 </div>